edoaltamura/swiftzoom/README.md

 Installing
 ----------

-YOu can install `swiftzoom` using the Python packaging manager `pip` or any other packaging manager that you prefer:
+You can install `swiftzoom` using the Python packaging manager `pip` or any other packaging manager that you prefer:

 `pip install swiftzoom`